-Emily Altimare is a Principal at FTE Performance Consulting.
-She holds a Ph.D. in Cultural Anthropology and has conducted original ethnographic research within a variety of industries including: automotive, healthcare, and higher education.
-Her expertise includes organizational culture, institutional change processes, user-centered design, socio-technical systems and lean manufacturing.
-Emily utilizes a variety of ethnographic (qualitative) data collection techniques including: participant observation, interview, cognitive mapping, and work process diagramming.
+Emily Altimare is a Senior Advisor at FTE Performance Consulting.
+She holds a Ph.D. in Cultural Anthropology and has conducted original research and cultural transformation work within a variety of industries including: automotive, healthcare, higher education, shipbuilding and aerospace.
+Her expertise includes organizational culture, workplace transformation, user-centered design, socio-technical systems and lean manufacturing.
+Emily utilizes a variety of qualitative and quantitative methods including: participant observation, interview, cognitive mapping, and work process diagramming, and survey.

 Emily’s research and project experience includes: